Community Education & Professional Training

 Basic information about sexual violence, including the spectrum statistics, facts, and the effects of sexual violence.

-Sexual Harassment/Sexual Harassment in the Workplace
+Sexual Assault/Sexual Harassment in the Workplace

 Appropriate for high school and college age youth and adults.
 What is sexual harassment, how to respond if it happens to you or someone you know, the continuum of sexual violence, facts, statistics, and the effects of sexual harassment.